How we score mattresses and beds

 Mattresses

 - Comfort.
-Derived from keyword signals in verified-purchase reviews.
+Derived from keyword signals across the imported review pool.
 The model counts positive mentions (comfortable, supportive, good night’s sleep, and related phrases) against negative mentions (uncomfortable, too firm, too soft, and related phrases).
 The net signal as a percentage of the review sample determines the score against a published five-point rubric.

 - Edge support.
 Where reviewer commentary on edge support is sufficient, the score follows the same keyword-signal method.
 Where it is sparse, the score falls back to a construction-type benchmark: pocket spring and hybrid builds score higher; open-coil and memory-foam builds score lower.
 The evidence panel on the product page states which method was used.